jamiees2/konscript/LANGUAGE.md

 * konscript uses single quotes for strings.
 Double quotes are not supported.
 * konscript uses 4 space characters for indentation.
 Tabs are not supported.
-* konscript seperates statements by newlines by default.
-In true-doge mode, they are separated by 3 spaces.

 ### files